 Anesthesiologist, Anesthesiologist Assistants, and Nurse Anesthetist are highly trained medical professionals that administer anesthesia to patients before and during surgery.
 Their work is high-stakes as it prevents patients from feeling pain during an operation.
 However, sometimes these professionals make mistakes and injure patients.
 When they do, the results can be serious—even fatal.

-If you suffered an anesthesia injury, a Tampa personal injury lawyer can help you recover compensation for your harms.
+If you suffered an anesthesia injury, a Tampa medical malpractice attorney can help you recover compensation for your harms.

 Catania and Catania, P.A. has been helping victims of medical malpractice for almost 30 years.
 We’ve recovered hundreds of millions of dollars for our clients, which has earned us recognition as an “AV Preeminent” law firm.
 Martindale-Hubbell also recognized us as “Client Champions” in 2020.